-Kentucky Retirement System Governance KRS 61.510 through KRS 61.705 Cost Sharing Multiple Employer Defined Benefit Non-Hazardous
+Kentucky Retirement System Governance KRS 61.510 through KRS 61.705 Cost Sharing Multiple Employer Defined Benefit Non-Hazardous state department, board, or any agency directed by Executive Order to participate in the system.

+Tier 2

+Tier 1 Participation Prior to Tier 3

+Participation Prior 9/1/2008 through Participation on

+to 9/1/2008 12/31/2013 or after 1/1/2014

+ostantially, all regular fu ıll-time members employed in non -hazardous positions of a

+Covered employees: Sub anv

-Tier 2 Tier 1 Participation Prior Participation Prior to 9/1/2008 through Tier 3 Participation on to 9/1/2008 12/31/2013 or after 1/1/2014 Covered employees: Substantially, all regular ful any state department, boar participate in the system.
-Benefit formula: Final Compensation X Ben efit Factor X Years of Service Cash Balance Plan Final compensation: Average of the highest 5 fiscal years (must contain at least 48 months).
-Includes lump-sum compensation payments (before and at retirement).
-Five complete fiscal years immediately preceding retirement; each year must contain 12 months.
-Lumpsum compensation payments (before and at retirement) are not to be included in creditable compensation.
-No Final Compensation Benefit factor: 1.97% or 2.0% for those retiring with service for all months between 1/1998 and 1/1999, Less than 11 years = 1.10% 11 to 20 years = 1.30%.
-21 to 26 years = 1.50%.
-27 to 30 years = 1.75%.
+Benefit formula: Final Compensation X Benefit Factor X Years of Service Cash Balance Plan retirement).

+Average of the highest 5 Five complete fiscal years No final compensation fiscal years (must contain at immediately least 48 months).
+Includes retirement; each year must lump-sum payments (before and at compensation preceding compensation contain 12 months.
+Lump-sum payments (before and at retirement) are not to be included in creditable compensation.

+Benefit factor: 1.97% or 2.0% for those 10 years or less = 1.10% retiring with service for all smaller.

+Greater than 10 years, but no annuity can be calculated in months between 1/1998 and more than 20 years = 1.30%.
+Greater than 20 years, but no assumptions and methods more than 26 years = 1.50%.

+more than 30 years = 1.75%.
 Over 30 years = 2.00%.

 No benefit factor.
+A life accordance with actuarial adopted by the board based Greater than 26 years, but no on member's accumulated account balance.

+Cost of living adjustment

+Final compensation:

+(COLA):

+No COLA unless authorized by the Legislature with specific criteria.
+This impacts all retirees regardless of Tier.

+Unreduced retirement

+benefit:

+for age 65 with less than 48 No Money Purchase calculations.

+months based contributions and interest.

-A life annuity can be calculated in accordance with actuarial assumptions and methods adopted by the board based on member's accumulated account balance.
-Cost of living adjustment (COLA): No COLA unless authorize retirees regardless of Tier. d by the Legislature with speci fic criteria.
-This impacts all Unreduced retirement benefit: Any age with 27 years of service.
-Age 65 with 1 month of service.
-Money Purchase for age 65 with less than 48 months Rule of 87: Member must be plus earned service must equivalent retire under this provision.
-Age earned service.
-No Money Post ual 87 years at retirement to ge 65 with 5 years of based on contributions and interest.
+Any age with 27 years of Rule of 87: Member must be at least age 57 and age plus service.
+Age 65 with 1 month earned service must equal 87 years at retirement to retire of service.
+Money Purchase under this provision.
+Age 65 with 5 years of earned service.

-Tier 1 Tier 2 Tier 3